AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-2.md

 In this part we will explore Architecture and Implementation of the Zanzibar system.
 To understand the design principles of Zanzibar read the [part 1 of this article](/blog/zanzibar-1).

+As mentioned in the previous post, the following is a summarization of my understanding of Zanzibar.
+While some parts have been rephrased and reorganized to improve understanding, others have been taken verbatim from the paper.

 <!-- TOC -->
 - [Architecture and Implementation](#architecture-and-implementation)
   - [ACL Servers](#acl-servers)